How to Ensure a Successful Treatment

 As the only Diamond-Plus Invisalign provider in Dade County, Dr. Grussmark has the experience to ensure your treatment runs smoothly.
 If you follow his advice, you can achieve the flawless smile you desire in no time at all.

-Call our practice at 305-842-3672 and schedule your free Invisalign consultation with Dr. Grussmark.
-We look forward to meeting you.
+Call our practice at (305) 842-3672 and schedule your free Invisalign consultation with our Miami dentist.
+Dr. Grussmark proudly services patients in the Miami, Coral Gables, and Brickell areas.
+We look forward to meeting you!

 Frequently Asked Questions